dyne/webnomad/README.md

 ## USE INSTRUCTIONS

-As of now, webnomad is operated from a Terminal.
-A simple interface might be built in future if donors request it.
+Webnomad is operated from the console terminal.

 ## BASIC USAGE